jatin99/Linux-Zero-to-Hero/readme.md

 ## How to Use This Repository

 - Each day's content is organized into separate folders.
-- Inside each folder, you'll find lecture notes, code examples, exercises, and additional resources.
+- Inside each folder, you'll find lecture notes examples, exercises, and additional resources.
 - Follow along with the lectures, complete the exercises, and practice what you learn in a Linux environment.

 ## Support

-If you have any questions or need assistance, feel free to reach out to Jatin via email at jatin@example.com.
+If you have any questions or need assistance, feel free to reach out to Jatin on [LinkedIn](https://www.linkedin.com/in/jatinshharma/)

 ## Contributions

 If you find any errors or have suggestions for improvement, please submit an issue or a pull request.
 Your contributions are greatly appreciated!

-## About Jatin

-Jatin is a seasoned Linux administrator with over 10 years of experience.
-He is passionate about teaching and sharing his knowledge with others.
-You can connect with him on LinkedIn and Twitter.

 ## Disclaimer